What is it like to be a Writer?

 Is it right for me?

 As a writer you’ll be passionate about expressing your ideas and thoughts, and will have a love for telling stories through words.
 You’ll have:

 - Imaginative, creative and engaging writing skills

 - The skills to write quickly and accurately to meet deadlines

 - An ability to work both independently and as part of a team

 To become a Writer

-To be able to become an Accountant, your study options will change based on your previous study experience or your preferred study pathway:
+To be able to become a Writer, your study options will change based on your previous study experience or your preferred study pathway: